Ghostbusters: Frozen Empire: Future

 In February 2024, Kenan revealed that ideas for multiple future films in the Ghostbusters franchise had been discussed.
 Kenan specifically mentioned the Mini-Pufts storyline as something he and Reitman would like to expand upon.
 The Mini-Pufts are featured in the film's post-credits scene.

 In October 2024, Kenan confirmed that a sequel to Frozen Empire was being developed.
+In November 2024, Aykroyd stated that he did not expect himself or Murray to return for any future installments, saying "I think probably they’re going to move on to advancing it beyond the originals, which they should."